jrcpulliam/notebook/_posts/2016-07-14-Disease-talks.md

 * [Introduction to dynamical modeling](https://github.com/dushoff/disease_model_talks/blob/NTU16.y/dynamics.draft.pdf)
 * [Mathematical foundations for dynamics](https://github.com/dushoff/disease_model_talks/blob/NTU16.y/foundations.draft.pdf)

-The first is closely based on [ICI3D](http://www.ici3d.org/) lectures I've given for years at MMED and DAIDD; the second is more foundational and was meant to cover topics requested by Hirioshi Nishiura.
+The first is closely based on [ICI3D](http://www.ici3d.org/) lectures I've given for years at MMED and DAIDD; the second is more foundational and was meant to cover topics requested by Hiroshi Nishiura.

 Also, in the same newly cleaned directory are two "lectures" that I gave to the plenary group in the same course: